-Council officers are working with an LGA Working Group and DIT to develop and implement a statewide Jetties Strategy to determine management and financial arrangements for jetty maintenance.

-Council officers are also working with DIT to develop various options for the potential replacement/refurbishment of the Tumby Bay jetty.
+Council officers are working with an LGA Working Group and DIT to develop and implement a state-wide Jetties Strategy to determine management and financial arrangements for jetty maintenance.
+Continue working with DIT to develop various options for the potential replacement/refurbishment of the Tumby Bay jetty.